European Art

 When the First World War, also known as the Great War, broke out, everyone was thrilled.
 The soldiers went happily to fight for their countries.
 All sides thought they would be winners and were arrogant towards their opponents.
 Many artists went to the battle, some even voluntarily.
 One of them was Otto Dix.
 However, the horror and the wretchedness of the trench warfare soon erased all hope for a quick victory.

-Otto Dix is a very interesting figure of the art world of the 20th century.
+Otto Dix is a very interesting figure in the art world of the 20th century.
 He survived the First World War and saw his works censored by the Nazis.
 Dix was a member of the New Objectivity movement (Neue Sachlichkeit).
-It was organised during the interwar era in Germany as an opposition to the Blue Rider (Der blaue Reiter).
+It evolved during the interwar era in Germany as an opposition to the Blue Rider (Der Blaue Reiter).
 After the Great War, the Blue Rider took a non-figural direction due to the German defeat.
-The artists of the New Objectivity, including Max Beckmann and Georg Grosz, wanted to draw the attention to the horrible reality of the new German society without idealizing it at all; a reality perfectly depicted in the etchings of Otto Dix.
+The artists of the New Objectivity, including Max Beckmann and Georg Grosz, wanted to draw attention to the horrible reality of the new German society without idealizing it at all; a reality perfectly depicted in the etchings of Otto Dix.

 In the Trenches